First-Time Freshman Admission

 2. Up to two letters of recommendation, based on community involvement, high school academics or employment

-All supporting material should include the student’s full name, high school and date of birth as it appears on the ApplyTexas application.
+All supporting material should include the student’s full name, high school and date of birth as it appears on the ApplyTexas application or CommonApp.
 The supporting materials should be mailed to: The University of Texas at San Antonio, Undergraduate Admissions Office, One UTSA Circle, San Antonio, Texas 78249-0616.

 General Educational Development (GED) Applicants

-Applicants who did not graduate from an accredited high school but who have successfully passed all five subject tests and earned a GED® may be considered for admission to UTSA by satisfying the ACT’s College Readiness Benchmarks or earning a score of at least 1500 out of 2400 on Old SAT Score, or a minimum of at least a 480 on ERW and 530 on Math on the New SAT or the equivalent on the SAT.
+Applicants who did not graduate from an accredited high school but who have successfully passed all five subject tests and earned a GED® may be considered for admission to UTSA by satisfying the ACT’s College Readiness Benchmarks or earning a minimum score of at least a 480 on ERW and 530 on Math on the SAT or the equivalent on the SAT.

 Note: The ACT College Readiness Benchmarks are: English=18, Math=22, Reading=22, Science=23.